 Here is helpful graphic summarizing the different kinds of Accessory Dwelling Units out there:

 As you can see, ADU units can come in many shapes and sizes, and there is no one-size-fits all approach to the ADU that's right for you!
-Here's a few examples of how Cottage has helped homeowners like you build the accessory dwelling unit that was right for them, with links to each of these featured projects:
+Here's a few examples of how Cottage has helped homeowners like you build the accessory dwelling unit that was right for them and their primary residence, with links to each of these featured projects:

 A few examples that Cottage has worked on: A longtime Los Altos resident wanted a custom craftsman 1-bedroom ADU for their daughter.
 A Santa Clara family wanted a 340 sq. ft. tiny home to bring the in-laws closer to home.
 A Berkeley property investor wanted a duplex ADU for rental income.

 Attached ADUs are in-law units or rental units attached to the main house or another structure.
-Mostly, homeowners seeking Attached ADUs do so to maximize their lot space by eliminating any setback between the granny flat and the main house.
-Keep in mind that attached ADUs may require fire-rated separations between the ADU an the main structure, adding cost and increasing the potential of needing to update the wall adjoining the main house and the ADU.
+Mostly, homeowners seeking Attached ADUs do so to maximize their lot coverage by eliminating any setback between the granny flat and the main house.
+Keep in mind that attached ADUs may require fire-rated separations between the ADU and the main single-family home, adding cost and increasing the potential of needing to update the wall adjoining the main house and the ADU.

 One example of a Cottage attached ADU project: A South San Francisco Property owner wanted to build a 600 sq. ft.
 ADU in a tight space for more rental income.